1

 Obtain Google OAuth Credentials

 • Select ‘New Project’ from the top right of modal.
+Google settings option

-• Provide a ‘Project name’, if you want the project to be part of an organization, assign it using the ‘Location’ input and hit ‘Create’
+• Provide a ‘Project name’, if you want the project to be part of an organization, assign it using the ‘Location’ input and hit ‘Create’ Google settings option

 • Name your app and select a user support Email.
+Google App Information

-• Select ‘User Type’ depending on your requirements
+• Select ‘User Type’ depending on your requirements Google Project Audience

 • Click ‘Clients’ in the left sidebar, then click ‘Create client’.
+Create oauth client

-• select ‘Web application’ as application type.
+• Select ‘Web application’ as the application type.
+Google settings option

 2